-- illegality (which generally relates to changes in law causing it to become unlawful for either party (or its guarantor, if applicable) to perform its obligations under the Swap Contract or guaranty, as applicable), - a tax event (which generally relates to either party to the Swap Contract receiving a payment under the Swap Contract from which an amount has been deducted or withheld for or on account of taxes or paying an additional amount on account of an indemnifiable tax), - a tax event upon merger (which generally relates to either party receiving a payment under the Swap Contract from which an amount has been deducted or withheld for or on account of taxes or paying an additional amount on account of an indemnifiable tax, in each case, resulting from a merger), and - an amendment to the Pooling and Servicing Agreement that would materially adversely affect the Swap Counterparty is made without the prior written consent of the Swap Counterparty.
+- illegality (which generally relates to changes in law causing it to become unlawful for either party (or its guarantor, if applicable) to perform its obligations under the Swap Contract or guaranty, as applicable), - a tax event (which generally relates to either party to the Swap Contract receiving a payment under the Swap Contract from which an amount has been deducted or withheld for or on account of taxes or paying an additional amount on account of an indemnifiable tax), and - an amendment to the Pooling and Servicing Agreement that could reasonably be expected to have a material adverse effect on the Swap Counterparty is made without the prior written consent of the Swap Counterparty.

-In addition to the termination events specified above, it will be an additional termination event under the Swap Contract in the event that (A) either (i) the unsecured, long-term senior debt obligations of the Swap Guarantor are rated below "A1" by Moody's or are rated "A1" by Moody's and such rating is on watch for possible downgrade (but only for so long as it is on watch for possible downgrade) or (ii) the unsecured, short-term debt obligations of the Swap Guarantor are rated below "P-1" by Moody's or are rated "P-1" by Moody's and such rating is on watch for possible downgrade (but only for so long as it is on watch for possible downgrade), (B) no shortterm rating is available from Moody's and the unsecured, long-term senior debt obligations of the Swap Guarantor are rated below "Aa3" by Moody's or are rated "Aa3" by Moody's and such rating is on watch for possible downgrade (but only for so long as it is on watch for possible downgrade), or (C) either (i) the unsecured, short-term debt obligations of the Swap Guarantor are rated below "A-1" by S&P or (ii) if the Swap Guarantor does not have a short-term rating from S&P, the unsecured, long-term senior debt obligations of the Swap Guarantor are rated below "A+" by S&P (such rating thresholds, "Approved Rating Thresholds"), and the Swap Counterparty does not, within 30 days, (a) cause another entity to replace the Swap Counterparty that meets or exceeds the Approved Rating Thresholds and that is approved by the Swap Contract Administrator on terms substantially similar to the Swap Contract; (b) obtain a guaranty of, or a contingent agreement of another person with the Approved Rating Thresholds, to honor the Swap Counterparty's obligations under the Swap Contract, provided that such other person is approved by the Swap Contract Administrator; (c) post collateral satisfactory to the applicable Rating Agencies; or (d) establish any other arrangement satisfactory to the applicable Rating Agency which will be sufficient to restore the immediately prior ratings of the Swap Certificates.
+In addition to the termination events specified above, it shall be an additional termination event under the Swap Contract if the short-term unsecured and unsubordinated debt rating of the Swap Guarantor is withdrawn or reduced below "A-1" by S&P or, if the Swap Guarantor does not have a short-term rating by S&P, the long-term unsecured debt or counterparty rating of the Swap Guarantor is withdrawn or reduced below "A-1" by S&P or its short-term unsecured and unsubordinated debt rating is withdrawn or reduced below "P-2" by Moody's or, if the

+Swap Guarantor does not have a short-term rating by Moody's, the long-term unsecured debt or counterparty rating of the Swap Guarantor is withdrawn or reduced below "Aa3" (such rating thresholds, "Approved Rating Thresholds") and the Swap Counterparty does not, within 30 days, (i) cause another entity to replace the Swap Counterparty that meets or exceeds the Approved Rating Thresholds and that is approved by the Swap Contract Administrator on terms substantially similar to the Swap Contract; (ii) obtain a guaranty of, or a contingent agreement of another person with the Approved Rating Thresholds, to honor the Swap Counterparty's obligations under the Swap Contract, provided that such other person is approved by the Swap Contract Administrator; (iii) post collateral in accordance with the Credit Support Annex that is part of the Swap Contract; or (iv) establish any other arrangement satisfactory to the applicable Rating Agency which will be sufficient to restore the immediately prior ratings of the LIBOR Certificates.